The Rancher

 In the House of Commons, Liberal MP for Saskatoon, George Ewan McCraney, praised Lang for being one of the only colonels who agreed to serve in France at the rank of lieutenant: “I am very pleased to have an opportunity of mentioning Colonel Norman Lang’s name in this connection.
 He is a personal friend of mine and it is altogether to his credit that he took the action that he did.”

 In the House of Commons, he advocated for the repeal of the Wartime Elections Act, promoted western interests, and promised a “square deal” for all classes.
-Standing for re-election four years later, Progressive candidate Charles Wallace Stewart trounced Lang, who received just 7.5% of the vote.
+Standing for re-election four years later, Progressive candidate Charles Wallace Stewart trounced Lang, who this time received just 7.5% of the vote.

 On 25 July 1930, Lang died of a stroke while working on his farm.